sbcas/chef-rfc/new/telemetry.md

 that each app would create a follow up RFC that details individual behaviour, and the types of data that will be shared with Chef Software.

-### Opt Out by default
+### Sharing by default

 In order to gather meaningful data, Chef tools will share anonymized usage data by default.
-Experience (with Habitat and Automate) has shown that requiring the user to opt-in provides sample sets that are too small (and potentially biased) to draw meaningful conclusions.
+Experience (with Habitat and Automate) has shown that disabling sharing by default provides sample sets that are too small (and potentially biased) to draw meaningful conclusions.
 The Chef tools must provide clear information so that users always know how to easily change their data sharing preference.
 Once set, any data sharing preference saved on an individual host will be honored by all Chef tools run on that host.

-Server tools may each require their own separate opt-out.
+Server tools may each require their own separate data sharing preference.

 ### High-Level Implementation